Thursday, October 11, 2012

 "What!
 What!
 Did you call the ambulance?
 Did anyone call a God damn ambulance," I shouted.

-“Yes we called.
-Your truck and boat, let us take care of it for you.
-We’ll drive it all back to your house.”
+"Yes, we called.
+Let us take care of your truck and boat for you.
+We'll drive it all back to your house."

-“Man, I am sorry.
-Honestly I don’t give a shit,” I toss him the keys, “ take it all, all of it!
-I am done with it.”
+"Man, I am sorry.
+I don't care," I tossed him the keys, "take it all!
+I am done with it."

-In that moment of holding my son in my arms I did not think I deserve the peace and serenity such things should bring.
-Until I gazed off into the boat and saw my youngest son sleeping soundly on the back of the boats bench seat.
+In that moment of holding my son in my arms, I did not think I deserved the peace and serenity such things should bring.
+Until I gazed off into the boat and saw my youngest son sleeping soundly on the back of the boat's bench seat.
 It gave me pause.
 Through the pain of one child and the peace of the other, I had to believe there was a happy medium.
-That in this life, there had to be a way to find resoluteness in something called a pleasure craft.
+In this life, there had to be a way to find resoluteness in something considered a pleasure craft.

 Do I close my eyes and ignore life's troubles?
 But who wants to go through life blind?

-In our moments of great despair we search for hope that will allow us to tolerate such horrific moments.
-Whether it's tragic events, a loss of a loved one or just having a bad day, you hope that people understand while you seek it out.
-But if you haven’t lived it, then you just don't trust that people will understand why someone continues to try and look for the good that allows the bad to recede in your memory, so forgiveness can begin to seep in.
+In our moments of great despair, we search for hope that will allow us to tolerate such horrific moments.
+Whether it's tragic events, the loss of a loved one, or just having a bad day, you hope that people understand while you seek it out.
+But if you haven't lived it, you just don't trust that people will understand why someone continues to try and look for the good that allows the bad to recede in your memory so forgiveness can begin to seep in.

-Like a dam, peace and hope can be held back forcing you to have to endure the pain long term while the rest of what life has to offer backs-up into your senses and overloads your emotions causing it to effect those around you thus eluding the peace you so desire.
+Like a dam, peace and hope can be held back, forcing you to endure the long-term pain.
+At the same time, the rest of what life has to offer backs up my senses and overloads my emotions, causing my wild emotions to affect those around me, thus eluding the peace I desire.

-And yet bad things happen to us all and most of us push through it.
+And yet bad things happen to us all, and most of us push through them.
 And even though we have proven to ourselves that we can accomplish acceptance through peace, we doubt who we are when tragedy revisits us.
 And there lies the demon:

 My boat was my savior.
-My window to some peace on the water so she could help me bathe my misery away in the oceans salty waves, cool breeze and beautiful sunshine.
-But I felt she disrupted my Nirvana by interrupting any discussions with God that I think I could have while I found relaxation in the ocean that would crack my shell, that is my dam, and begin to set me free.
-I felt betrayal as she took me down when I needed her the most preventing that dam from breaking.
-I couldn’t stomach looking at her as she waded in the water by the docks as I held my son in my arms while we both sobbed waiting for someone to rescue us.
+My window to some peace on the water so she could help me bathe my misery away in the ocean's salty waves, cool breeze, and beautiful sunshine.
+But I felt she disrupted my Nirvana by interrupting any discussions with God that I think I could have.
+At the same time, I found relaxation in the ocean that seemed to crack my shell and set my emotions free to flow without restriction.
+I want to be vulnerable.
+Please, set me free.
+However, I was betrayed as my Diety took me down when I needed her the most.
+Preventing that emotional dam from breaking.
+I couldn't stomach looking at that freaking boat as she waded in the water by the docks.
+I held my son in my arms while we both sobbed, waiting for someone to rescue us.
 There is no peace in that.

-Until I really looked at the boat and saw the peace she was bringing to my youngest son as he slept in her while she lightly rocked him back and forth keeping him a sleep shielding him from the sight of his brother dealing with such pain.
-She brought him the peace and serenity that I desire, while I dealt with the sad and tragic unfolding events of the now.
+I looked at the boat and saw the peace she was bringing to my youngest son as he slept in her.
+He was in her womb, and she carried him with grace and compassion as hell rained down upon me.
+I received no comfort at the same time she lightly rocked him back and forth, keeping him asleep, shielding him from the sight of his brother dealing with such pain.
+She brought him the peace and serenity I desired while I dealt with the sad and tragic events unfolding before me now.

-As a parent I'll sacrifice all my peace to allow my sons to be shielded from the realities of life even when life decides to spill over my dam and enter their world.
-Hopefully one day this dam will break releasing the pain that is being held behind it and a little bit of peace will over flow into me allowing us to enjoy the true happiness that we all desire without hoping to only shield them.
-Hopefully this boat is still the answer for our quality time together.
+As a parent, I'll sacrifice all my peace to shield my sons from the realities of life, even when life decides to spill over my dam and enter their world.
+Hopefully, one day, this dam will break, releasing the pain that is being held behind it.
+A little bit of peace will overflow into me, allowing us to enjoy the true happiness that we all desire without hoping to only shield them.
+Hopefully, this boat will still be the answer to our quality time together.

-After all there nothing wrong with finding a little hope and peace in the deep blue sea to set you free.
+After all, there is nothing wrong with finding a little hope and peace in the deep blue sea to set you free.

 Creative Commons License